Psychiatric Mental Health, part 12: Principles - Primary, Secondary, Tertiary Prevention of Mental Health Disorders

 Tertiary prevention focuses on the period after a mental health disorder or crisis has already occurred.
 The focus at this point is to help promote the patient's recovery as well as to prevent further complications.

-Full Transcript: Psychiatric Mental Health, part 12: Primary, Secondary, Tertiary Prevention of Mental Health Disorders
+Full Transcript: Psychiatric Mental Health, part 12: Principles - Primary, Secondary, Tertiary Prevention of Mental Health Disorders

 Hi.
 I'm Cathy with Level Up RN.
 In this video, we are going to talk about primary, secondary, and tertiary prevention of mental health disorders.
 And if you are following along with our cards, this is the last topic that we'll be covering in the principle section of our psychiatric mental health nursing flash card deck.